khanasunil5/active-directory-home-lab/README.md

 ## Troubleshooting Scenarios

 ### Issue 1 — Disabled User Account / Password Revocation
-**Scenario:**
-- Disabled a user account (ablair) in Active Directory
+Disabled a domain user account (ablair) in Active Directory to simulate a real user access issue.
+Verified that login attempts failed as expected, then re-enabled the account and confirmed successful authentication.

-- Attempted login resulted in authentication failure
+Skills demonstrated:
-- Re-enabled account and restored access
+- Active Directory user account management

-**Skills demonstrated:**
-- Account status troubleshooting
+- Diagnosing account-related login failures
-- User authentication workflows
+- Understanding of domain authentication behaviour

 ---

 ### Issue 2 — Trust Relationship Failure
-**Error:**
-> “The trust relationship between this workstation and the primary domain failed.”
+Error encountered: “The trust relationship between this workstation and the primary domain failed.”

-**Cause (introduced intentionally):**
+To replicate a common Service Desk issue, I intentionally reset the CLIENT01 computer account in Active Directory Users and Computers, which caused the trust relationship between the workstation and the domain to fail.

+I then logged into CLIENT01 using the local administrator account and began troubleshooting.
+I checked the network configuration to confirm the client was receiving a valid IP address and that DNS was correctly pointing to the Domain Controller.
+I verified network connectivity by confirming communication with the Domain Controller.

-- Reset CLIENT01 computer account in Active Directory
+Finally, I reviewed the CLIENT01 computer account in Active Directory and confirmed that the account had been reset, identifying this as the cause of the trust relationship failure.

-**Troubleshooting steps:**
-- Verified DNS configuration on client
-- Confirmed IP address and domain connectivity
-- Checked computer account status in ADUC

-**Resolution:**
-- Rejoined CLIENT01 to the domain
-- Verified successful authentication and Group Policy application

-**Skills demonstrated:**
-- Domain trust concepts
-- Computer accounts in Active Directory
-- DNS dependency in authentication
-- Structured troubleshooting methodology
+To fix the issue, I removed CLIENT01 from the domain and joined it to a workgroup.
+I then rejoined the machine to the lab.local domain using domain admin credentials.
+After restarting the system, I confirmed successful domain login and checked that Group Policies were applying correctly using `gpresult /r`.

+What this demonstrates:
+Understanding of how domain trust relationships work Knowledge of computer accounts in Active Directory Awareness of DNS as a critical dependency for authentication

 ---

 ### Issue 3 — Drive Mapping GPO Not Applying
-**Scenario:**
-- Created shared HR network folder with correct NTFS and share permissions
-- Created HR Users security group and assigned user
-- Configured drive mapping GPO using Group Policy Preferences
-- Intentionally broke policy by:
-  - Moving user to incorrect OU
-  - Applying GPO to wrong scope

-**Troubleshooting steps:**
-- Forced policy update (gpupdate /force)
-- Checked applied user policies using:
-  - gpresult /r /scope user
-- Identified missing or denied GPO

-**Resolution:**
-- Corrected OU placement
-- Ensured GPO used User Configuration
-- Verified mapped drive appeared successfully

-**Skills demonstrated:**
+I set up a shared HR network folder on the domain controller and configured both share permissions and NTFS permissions correctly.
+I then created an HR Users security group in Active Directory, added a test user to the group, and configured a drive mapping Group Policy using Group Policy Preferences to map the share to a drive letter for HR users.

+To test my understanding of Group Policy behaviour, I intentionally caused the drive mapping to fail by moving the user into an incorrect OU and by applying the GPO to the wrong scope.

+When the mapped drive did not appear on the client machine, I began troubleshooting by forcing a policy update using gpupdate /force and reviewing the applied user policies with gpresult /r /scope user.
+This allowed me to confirm that the GPO was not being applied and identify whether it was missing or denied.

+I resolved the issue by moving the user back into the correct OU and ensuring the drive mapping was configured under User Configuration rather than Computer Configuration.
+After updating policies and logging back in, the network drive mapped successfully.

+This exercise demonstrates:

-- User vs Computer GPO scope
+Understanding of User vs Computer Group Policy scope

-- Group Policy Preferences
+Use of Group Policy Preferences for drive mapping

-- File share permissions
+Knowledge of NTFS and share permissions

-- Real-world Service Desk troubleshooting
+A structured, real-world Service Desk troubleshooting approach
 ---

 ## What This Project Demonstrates